mekomsolutions/openmrs-module-initializer/README.md

 #### Version 2.1.0
 * Bulk creation and edition of ID Gen's autogeneration options provided through CSV files in **configuration/autogenerationoptions**.
+* Bulk creation and edition of relationship types provided through CSV files in **configuration/relationshiptypes*

 #### Version 2.0.0
 * Support for conditional loading of domains based on the runtime availability of OpenMRS modules.